 Hemiballism is often a challenging movement disorder to manage, especially in severe cases.
 Outlined herein are some of the salient points that may help the clinician understand better the history, clinical spectrum, causes, pathophysiology, differential diagnoses, diagnostic workup, prognosis, and latest medical and surgical treatment options for hemiballism.
 A clinical vignette is also provided to illustrate a classic case of hemiballism.

-• Hemiballism refers to flinging movements of the upper and lower limbs on 1 side of the body.
+• Hemiballism refers to flinging movements of the upper and lower limbs on one side of the body.

-• Drug therapy usually involves use of neuroleptics or antiepileptic agents.
+• Drug therapy usually involves the use of neuroleptics or antiepileptic agents.

 • Medically refractory hemiballismus may be amenable to deep brain stimulation surgery.

 Clinicopathologic and experimental studies in Rhesus monkeys linked lesions of the subthalamic nucleus with contralateral hemiballism.
 However, hemiballism can also result from lesions of the thalamus, neostriatum, or cerebral cortex.
-Hemiballism/hemichorea has also been observed in Parkinson disease patients who have undergone subthalamotomy or subthalamic deep brain stimulation (63).
-However, the ballism or chorea in these patients is usually short-lived and improves with reduction of levodopa dosage.
-Thus, it is believed that normal individuals (those with a physiologically normal subthalamic nucleus) are prone to ballism with subthalamic nucleus lesioning, whereas Parkinson disease patients (with an abnormal hyperactive subthalamic nucleus) are not.
+Hemiballism/hemichorea has also been observed in patients with Parkinson disease who have undergone subthalamotomy or subthalamic deep brain stimulation (67).
+However, the ballism or chorea in these patients is usually short-lived and improves with a reduction of levodopa dosage.
+Thus, it is believed that normal individuals (those with a physiologically normal subthalamic nucleus) are prone to ballism with subthalamic nucleus lesioning, whereas patients with Parkinson disease (with an abnormal hyperactive subthalamic nucleus) are not.

 Typically, hemiballism is of acute onset, but it may evolve over several days to weeks.
-The patient may be awakened by abrupt onset of violent flinging movements of the proximal parts of an arm or leg on 1 side of the body.
+The patient may be awakened by an abrupt onset of violent flinging movements of the proximal parts of an arm or leg on one side of the body.